unjs/runtime-compat/README.md

 <!-- /automd -->

 Display APIs compatibility across different JavaScript runtimes.
 The data is automatically generated, based on MDN [`browser-compat-data`](https://github.com/mdn/browser-compat-data) format using the runtime tests from [`mdn-bcd-collector`](https://github.com/openwebdocs/mdn-bcd-collector).

-Runtimes are displayed with their [WinterCG Runtime Key](https://runtime-keys.proposal.wintercg.org).
+> [!WARNING]
+> The current data is not 100% accurate and is auto generated.
+Please [open an issue](https://github.com/unjs/runtime-compat/issues) if you have spotted any inconsistencies.

 ## About the data